Paving the way for transitions --- a case for Weyl geometry

+This equation is a classical idealization; with field quantization the fine structure constant $\alpha_f$, and with it $R_{ryd}$, become scale dependent.\footnote{C. H\"olbling and R. Harlander made me aware of this problem.}

-If masses of elementary fermions depend on indirect coupling to gravity as in the argued in 5.4, the Rydberg ``constant'' scales with $\phi$ before scale symmetry breaking, while the electron charge is a true (nonscaling) constant.
-In scalar field gauge (after scale symmetry breaking) the Rydberg constant becomes \beq R_{ryd} = \frac{\alpha ^2}{2} \chi\, \mu _e \, |\phi_{o gr}|\, c^2\, \eeq and gets rescaled with $|\Phi|$.
-Similarly, the usual atomic unit of length for a nucleus of charge number $Z$ is the Bohr radius $l_{Bohr} = \frac{\hbar}{Ze^2 m_e} $ and gets rescaled just as well, like $|\phi|^{-1}$.
+In our scale covariant approach the masses of elementary fermions depend on indirect coupling to gravity as argued in 5.3.
+The Rydberg ``constant'' turns into a scale covariant quantity of weight $-1$ and scales with $\phi$, while the electron charge is considered as a ``true'' (nonscaling) constant.
+In scalar field gauge (in other words, in Einstein gauge) the Rydberg factor is also scaled to constant (on the classical level) together with $\phi$ and $h$.
+In terms of (\ref{common ground state}) it is